BCom Money and Finance in India Notes Study Material

 (iii) Efficient financial markets.

-The first important feature is an efficient monetary system indicates an efficiency of medium of exchange for goods and services.
+The first important feature is an efficient monetary system indicates the efficiency of the medium of exchange for goods and services.
 It is the unit of measurement in the economy.
 For the exchange function to be effective, there must be a unit of measurement and account for determining the prices.
 This must be acceptable in the international markets also.

 The system should have the facilities to create capital to meet the demands of the economy.
 The capital will be necessary to undertake the production activities.
 The financial system helps to meet such demands by mobilizing the savings of the surplus units to the demanding units.
-The third important feature of a financial system is the developed financial lets and methodologies which facilitate the process of transfer of resources conversion of financial claims into money.
+The third important feature of a financial system is the developed financial lets and methodologies which facilitate the process of transfer of resources and conversion of financial claims into money.

 STRUCTURE OF A FINANCIAL SYSTEM

-A financial system consists of financial institution, financial markets, financial intruments and services and the rules governing their functioning and interaction with each other.(BCom Money and Finance in India Notes Study Material)
+A financial system consists of a financial institution, financial markets, financial instruments and services, and the rules governing their functioning and interaction with each other.
+(BCom Money and Finance in India Notes Study Material)

 (A) Financial Institutions

-(ii) Financial Intermediaries: Financial intermediaries are the business organisations that act as mobilizers and depositors of savings and as purveyors of credit and financial services.
-Financial intermediaries can be differentiated from non-financial organizations on the basis of their primary activities.
-Nonfinancial organisations, such as manufacturing units, are engaged in productive activities.
-They deal in real assets such as machinery equipment, stocks of goods, real estate and so on.
-Whereas financial intermediaries or institutions in general are engaged in providing financial services which include other services like exchanging financial assets on behalf of the customers, providing investment advice, creating market opportunities for the issuers etc.
+Nonfinancial organizations, such as manufacturing units, are engaged in productive activities.
+They deal in real assets such as machinery equipment, stocks of goods, real estate, and so on.
+Whereas financial intermediaries or institutions, in general, are engaged in providing financial services which include other services like exchanging financial assets on behalf of the customers, providing investment advice, creating market opportunities for the issuers, etc. (BCom Money and Finance in India Notes Study Material)

 (B) Financial Markets

-Financial markets are the vehicle through which financial intermediaries deal with financial borrowers and lendors.
-Financial markets are the centres or arrangements that provide facilities for buying and selling of financial instruments, such as shares, debentures, credit and financial services.
-The corporations, financial institutions, individuals and government trade in financial products in these markets either directly or through brokers and dealers on organised exchanges or off-exchanges.
-The participants in these markets are financial institutions, agents, brokers, dealers, borrowers, lenders, savers and others.
-All these participants are interlinked by the laws, contracts and communication networks.(BCom Money and Finance in India Notes Study Material)
+Financial markets are the vehicle through which financial intermediaries deal with financial borrowers and lenders.
+Financial markets are the centers or arrangements that provide facilities for buying and selling of financial instruments, such as shares, debentures, credit, and financial services.
+The corporations, financial institutions, individuals, and government trade in financial products in these markets either directly or through brokers and dealers on organized exchanges or off-exchanges.

-Financial market can be classified into two categories i.e., money markets and capital markets is based on the differences in the period of maturity of financial assets issued in these markets.
+The financial market can be classified into two categories i.e., money markets and capital markets are based on the differences in the period of maturity of financial assets issued in these markets.
+(BCom Money and Finance in India Notes Study Material)

-(i) Money Market: The money market is a centre for dealings in financial instruments or assets of short-term nature which have an initial maturity period of less than one year.
-Because of short maturity period they are highly liquid.
-Therefore, they complete closely with monetary assets (i.e. cash and deposits) which are most liquid assets in the portfolio of households and other commercial units.
-The money market provides a platform for meeting of these surplus units that wants to depart funds only for short duration with those deficit units that wants funds only for working capital or any other short-term requirements.
-Thus, this market provides an avenue for equilibrating the supply of and demand for short-term funds.(BCom Money and Finance in India Notes Study Material)
+(i) Money Market: The money market is a center for dealings in financial instruments or assets of short-term nature which have an initial maturity period of less than one year.
+Because of their short maturity period, they are highly liquid.
+Therefore, they compete closely with monetary assets (i.e. cash and deposits) which are the most liquid assets in the portfolio of households and other commercial units.

 Objectives of Money Market: The following are the main objectives of a money market:

-(a) To provide an outlet to lenders and a source of supply to borrowers to employ short-term funds.(BCom Money and Finance in India Notes Study Material)
+(a) To provide an outlet to lenders and a source of supply to borrowers to employ short-term funds.

 (c) To enable the Central Bank to influence and regulate liquidity in the economy through its intervention in this market.

-Components of Money Market: Various components of money market which are common to most money markets are as follows:
+Components of Money Market: Various components of the money market which are common to most money markets are as follows:

 (a) Call Money Market: The Call Money Markets are highly liquid markets for an extremely short period loan of one to fourteen days.
 These loans are repayable at the will of either borrower or the lender.
-The interest rate varies sharply on day-to-day, hour-to-hour and also centre to centre basis.
+The interest rate varies sharply on a day-to-day, hour-to-hour, and also center-to-center basis.
 Generally, it is highly volatile and sensitive to changes in demand and supply of call loans.
-The Indian call money markets is associated with stock exchanges.
+The Indian call money markets are associated with stock exchanges.
+(BCom Money and Finance in India Notes Study Material)

 (b) Treasury Bill Market: “A treasury bill is a promissory note or a finance bill issued by government”.
 It is highly liquid because its payment is guaranteed by the government.
 It is an instrument for short-term borrowing.
-It is issued by the government for a maturity period of 91 days, 182 days or 364 days.
+It is issued by the government for a maturity period of 91 days, 182 days, or 364 days.
 The treasury bills are of two types-ordinary or regular and ad hoc treasury bills.
-The regular treasury bills are issued to public, banks and other financial institutions to fulfil the short-term financial requirements of the central bank.
+The regular treasury bills are issued to the public, banks, and other financial institutions to fulfill the short-term financial requirements of the central bank.
 The ad hoc treasury bills are purchased by the central government only.
+(BCom Money and Finance in India Notes Study Material)

 (c) Commercial Bill Market: Commercial Bills are basically negotiable instruments accepted by buyers for goods and services obtained by them on credit.
-Commercial bill market is the market for bill of exchange arising due to credit sale.
+The commercial bill market is the market for bills of exchange arising due to credit sales.
 The seller draws a bill on the buyer for a promise to pay the debt at a later date as specified in the bill.
-The seller discounts this bill through commercial banks to get the immediate payment.
+The seller discounts this bill through commercial banks to get immediate payment.
+(BCom Money and Finance in India Notes Study Material)

 (d) Short-term Loan Market: The short-term loan market facilitates the corporate to meet their working capital requirements.
-The commercial banks provide the temporary overdraft facilities to the business houses and extend cash credit for one year to the entrepreneurs.
+The commercial banks provide temporary overdraft facilities to the business houses and extend cash credit for one year to the entrepreneurs.

-Another financial instrument under short-term loan market is a certificate of deposit.
+Another financial instrument under the short-term loan market is a certificate of deposit.
 It is a borrowing note for the short-term just similar to that of a promissory note.
 The bearer of a certificate of deposit receives interest.

-(ii) Capital Market: The capital market is an organised market mechanism which provides institutional support system for marketing of long-term instruments or assets.
-These are the assets that have initial maturity period of more than a year.
-For example, equity shares, preference shares, debentures, bonds etc. In the widest sense it consists of a series of channel through which the savings of the community are made available for industrial and commercial enterprises and public authorities.(BCom Money and Finance in India Notes Study Material)
+(ii) Capital Market: The capital market is an organized market mechanism that provides an institutional support system for the marketing of long-term instruments or assets.
+These are the assets that have an initial maturity period of more than a year.
+For example, equity shares, preference shares, debentures, bonds, etc. (BCom Money and Finance in India Notes Study Material)

 Like all markets, the capital market is also composed of those who demand funds and those who supply funds.
-The demand for the funds comes from private sector manufacturing industries, agricultural sector, Govt. both central and state.
-The supply of fund to the capital market comes from commercial banks, insurance companies like LIC, GIC etc. Provident funds and various special institutions viz., the IFCI, ICICI, IBI, UTI etc.
+The demand for the funds comes from private sector manufacturing industries, the agricultural sector, Govt. both central and state.
+The supply of funds to the capital market comes from commercial banks, and insurance companies like LIC, GIC, etc. Provident funds and various special institutions viz., the IFCI, ICICI, IBI, UTI, etc. (BCom Money and Finance in India Notes Study Material)

-(b) Industrial Securities Market: Industrial securities market is a market where securities issued by companies i.e. shares, bonds and debentures can be bought and sold freely.
-It consists of new issues market, called as primary market and the market for old already issued securities, called as the secondary market or the stock exchange.(BCom Money and Finance in India Notes Study Material)
+(b) Industrial Securities Market: Industrial securities market is a market where securities issued by companies i.e. shares, bonds, and debentures can be bought and sold freely.
+It consists of the new issues market, called as the primary market, and the market for old already issued securities, called the secondary market or the stock exchange.
+(BCom Money and Finance in India Notes Study Material)

 (c) Financial Instruments: Financial instruments are the assets of the creditors and liabilities of borrowers.
-I will be a claim against a person or an institution, for payment of the some of the money at a specific future date.
-These instruments include treasury bills of different maturity periods; commercial paper, certificates of deposits, bonds, stock indices, derivatives etc.
+I will be a claim against a person or an institution, for payment of some of the money at a specific future date.
+These instruments include treasury bills of different maturity periods; commercial paper, certificates of deposits, bonds, stock indices, derivatives, etc.

 BCom Money and Finance in India Notes Study Material